 More Seniors Want Aging In Place Products And Resources

-Developments in AI, VR, robotics, and more have made many devices more accessible and affordable.
-As a result, families can get better peace of mind with new tech such as VR headsets for elders with dementia or smartwatches equipped with fall detection.
+AI, VR, robotics, and more developments have made many devices more accessible and affordable.
+As a result, families can get better peace of mind with new technology, such as VR headsets for elders with dementia or smartwatches equipped with fall detection.

 As the number of older Americans grows, so will the market for smart-living devices, remote care, technologies for safety and wellness, and more.
 According to a 2019 report from the Consumer Technology Association, the active-aging industry will triple to nearly $30 billion by 2022.

-In an interview with The Scientific American, Dr. Eric Topol noted that rising care facility costs have propelled the demand for aging in place products.
-Topol, Scripps Translational Science Institute director, explained that this technology gives older adults more than a chance to gracefully age in place.
+In an interview with The Scientific American, Dr. Eric Topol noted that rising care facility costs had propelled the demand for aging in place products.
+Topol, Scripps Translational Science Institute director, explained that this technology gives older adults more than a chance to age in place gracefully.